donaldmenezes/100_DaysOfCode/README.md

 # projectEuler
-Project Euler problems, and the solution in Python
+Project Euler problems, and the solutions in Python